Denker233/drone/README_Project.md

 # CSCI 3081 Project - Drone Simulation System

-At the end of this project, you will be able to simulate the behavior of the drone and robots.
-You will be able to set the pickup location and the final destination of the robot, and afterward the drone will come and pick up the robot toward their destination.
-Not only the transportation simulation but you will be able to decide what to do with the robot's behavior when the passenger arrived at ther destination or if the drone is too late to pickup.
+The project is to simulate the behavior of various entities.
+The two main entities we focus on are robots and the drone.
+The user is able to set the pickup location, the final destination of the robot, and the routing strategy.
+Afterward, the drone will head to the robot and pick it up.
+Then, it will take the robot to the destination with the routing strategy of choice.
+When the robot arrives at the set destination, it will celebrate by rotating or jumping or first rotating and then jumping based on your strategy of choice.
+The project will also simulate a car, a high-speed car, and a helicopter that can all move around randomly.
+And there is a button to create a helicopter in the simulation map.

 This directory contains the support code needed to visualize the drone simulation system.